xnmeet/react-scan/README.md

 > Want to automatically fix these issues?
 Check out [Million Lint](https://million.dev)!

+### FAQ

+**Q: Why this instead of React Devtools?**

+React Devtools aims to be a general purpose tool for React.
+That's great and I think it can be useful.
+However, I deal with React performance issues every day, and React Devtools just doesn't fix my problems well.
+So, I built React Scan specifically to find performance issues.
+If this sounds like you, then React Scan may be a better choice.
+Also, some general issues about React Devtools' highlight feature:

+- React Devtools "batches" paints, so if a component renders too fast, it will lag behind and only show 1 every second or so
+- When you scroll/resize the boxes don't update position
+- No count of how many renders there are
+- I don't know what the bad/slow renders are without inspecting
+- The menu is hidden away so it's annoying to turn on/off, user experience should be specifically tuned for debugging performance, instead of hidden behind a profiler/component tree
+- No programmatic API
+- It's stuck in a chrome extension, I want to run it anywhere on the web
+- It looks subjectively ugly (lines look fuzzy, feels sluggish)
+- I'm more ambitious with react-scan (see our roadmap)

+**Q: React Native wen?**

+Soon :)

+**Q: Chrome Extension wen?**

+Soon :)

 ## Resources & Contributing Back

 Want to try it out?
 Check the [our demo](https://react-scan.million.dev).